Print

 Instructions

-2. Prep the pork.
-Start by scoring the thick piece of fat on top of the pork with a sharp knife.
-Next, insert the knife through the fat and several inches deep into the flesh.
-Repeat this about 15 times throughout the surface of the piece of meat.
+2. Prep the pork: Wash the pork in a bowl in the sink with cold water and vinegar.
+Pat dry with paper towels before peeling back the thick piece of fat on top of the pork with a sharp knife.
+Pull back the fat and insert the knife deep into the meat.
+Repeat this about 15 times throughout the surface and sides of the pork shoulder.

-5. Crisp the skin.
-At this point, raise the temperature of the oven to 450 and bake on a middle rack uncovered for 1 hour or until the fat becomes crispy and the pork inside is fork tender.
+6. Crisp the skin: Turn the temperature up to 400°F, remove the foil from the baking sheet, and bake on a middle rack for 1 hour or until the fat becomes crispy and bubbly, and the pork inside is fork tender.
+Check regularly to make sure the skin doesn’t burn.

-6. Let it rest.
-Remove from the oven, transfer to a wooden cutting board, wrap with foil and allow the Pernil to rest for at least 15 minutes before slicing and serving.
+7. Let it rest: Remove the dish from the oven, transfer the pork to a clean cutting board, wrap with foil and let it rest for at least 15 minutes.
+Shred the pork with forks and cut the crispy fat cap into pieces with kitchen scissors.
+Buen provecho!